Ph.D. Student

 (*equal contribution)

-[journal article] [sciencedirect] [psyarxiv] [pdf]
+[journal article] [doi] [psyarxiv] [pdf]

 • A. Vail, E. Liebson, J. Baker, L.-P. Morency.
 Toward Objective, Multifaceted Characterization of Psychotic Disorders: Lexical, Structural, and Disfluency Markers of Spoken Language.
 Proceedings of the Twentieth International Conference on Multimodal Interaction (ICMI 2018), Boulder, Colorado, 2018.